Kotlin/kotlinx.html/README.md

 		}
 	}
 }.let {
-	it.result.println()
+	it.first.println()
-	it.result.println("Generated in ${it.time} ms")
+	it.first.println("Generated in ${it.second} ms")
 }
 ```

 # Building and development

-Once you open project in IDE you have to select Maven profile (in Maven tab): it should be kotlin-js or kotlin-jvm, you shouldn't enable both otherwise IDEA inspections will not work.
+Once you open a project in the IDE you have to select a Maven profile (in Maven tab): it should be kotlin-js or kotlin-jvm, you shouldn't enable both otherwise IDEA inspections will not work.

-You can build project by Maven only, you can't use IDEA's compile facilities.
-If you run Maven via IDEA runner please ensure you have -Pkotlin-js,kotlin-jvm in the command line
+You can build the project only using Maven.
+If you run Maven via the IDEA runner please ensure you have -Pkotlin-js,kotlin-jvm in the command line

-You have to install shared module before build other dependant sub-modules.
+You have to install shared module before build other dependant submodules.
 Don't forget to reinstall shared once you have changed something in shared

 You can build all by maven by command line